DinanII/pong/README.md

 # Dinan's Pong game
 ## Introduction
 This is a pong-like game created in HTML, CSS and JavaScript.
 A tutorial has been followed, which has been mentioned below.
-The game does not support multiplayer.
+The game does not support multiplayer on multiple devices.
 The both players are controlled from the same system/keyboard.

 ## Controls
+The controls are quite simple and representative.

 ### Player 1
 Left-side rectangle